 Sometimes it's hard for us to see what is so plainly right in front of us.
 You put your best dietetic internship application forward not knowing exactly what that the program will think of you or how you stack up amongst the competition.
 Your application could have a big red flag or a handful of tiny tweaks - you'll never know unless you let a professional to help you through the application process.

 I recently became an affiliate for All Access Dietetics, an online membership resource for dietetic internship hopefuls.
-All Access Dietetics is a membership site with one-on-one Get Matched Coaching, with the goal of you matching to a dietetic internship.
+All Access Dietetics offers services like one-on-one Get Matched Coaching, with the goal of you matching to a dietetic internship.

 I personally did not use All Access Dietetics when I was applying to internships but in April of 2019, 96% of their Get Matched Coaching students matched to dietetic internships!
 That statistic is incredible and when they asked me to become an affiliate, I knew I had to share their program with you.
 Let the professionals help you with your application, they've been helping dietetic internship applicants match since 2008!